Tipser/slate/source/includes/_tipser-elements.md

 ## `Store` Element

+The Store is the best way to present a group of collections on a separate page.
+It is best to place it on a page where sufficient space is available, however, the script automatically blends in and adapts to the given space.

+Collections are created using the [Tipser Tools](#tipser-tools), or on "Manage store" dashboard on [tipser.com](https://tipser.com) (when logged in to a publisher account).

-Before you insert Store on your page, make sure there is at least one collection created in your store, otherwise no content will be rendered if your shop is empty.
+Before you insert Store on your page, make sure there is at least one collection created in your store, otherwise no content will be rendered.

-Insert below HTML on your page in the place where you want the `Store` element to be rendered.
+Insert the following HTML snippet in your code in the place where you want the `Store` element to be rendered.

 ```html
 <div id="tipser_store"></div>
 ```

-<aside class="notify"><code>Store</code> Element is best inserted as a top level Element on a separate page and should contain the full content area for the best shopping experience.</aside>
+<aside class="notify"><code>Store</code> Element is best inserted as a top-level Element on a separate page and should take the full content area for the best shopping experience.</aside>

+***

 ## `Product` Element
 In order to insert a `Product` Element in your content, insert the following code snippet in your content: